-1. University of Houston College of Optometry (San Antonio, TX)
+1. University of Houston College of Optometry (Houston, TX)

 As part of the third-largest institution of higher learning in the state of Texas, the University of Houston has unprecedented resources to support its College of Optometry and its mission.
 The school exists to advance the field of optometry, vision science, and clinical care.
 In both its teaching and research, UH Optometry values unparalleled excellence, integrity, and compassion.
 All of these attributes embody the school’s slogan, “Enhancing Vision for Life.”